andreazos/100-days-of-code/r1-log.md

 ### R1D8
 Started on CSS Flexbox: Use display: flex to Position Two Boxes (1/17) got to CSS Flexbox: Use the align-self Property (17/17).
 I think I can tackle some of the challenges, I'll try when my eye heals.

+### R1D9
+Couldn't do anything yesterday :'( Started today with Introduction to the CSS Grid.
+Got to Create Your First CSS Grid (1/22).
+I wasn't retaining the lessons so I started working on one of the "Build a Tribute Page" project.
+Emphasis on "started".